 “My connection to Aboriginal culture really helped me feel whole and find that sense of family and connection.
-It was what I always wanted but didn’t have, and was why I felt so empty.” – Leilani
+It was what I always wanted but didn’t have, and was why I felt so empty.”

 Aboriginal and/or Torres Strait Islander identity is about heritage, culture, upbringing, connection, and life experiences.
 Within these populations, there are many languages and cultures, each with their own way of understanding and addressing issues around social and emotional wellbeing.

 If you are concerned that someone you know who identifies as Aboriginal or Torres Strait Islander is struggling with their wellbeing, there are things you can be mindful of to make your support more meaningful.
 Providing a culturally safe environment, being respectful of culture, and being aware of how you respond are important first steps.
-It may be helpful to involve family, carers, or other community members in providing support.
+It can be helpful to involve family, carers, or other community members in providing support.

 If you want to support someone, but aren’t sure where to start, take a look at our page on support for carers.
 We also have information on how to support someone.
+Or you can get started with the resources further down this page.

 A closer look